 Federal Income Taxes CSWC has elected and intends to comply with the requirements of the IRC necessary to qualify as a RIC.
 By meeting these requirements, we will not be subject to corporate federal income taxes on ordinary income distributed to shareholders.
 In order to qualify as a RIC, the company is required to timely distribute to its shareholders at least 90% of investment company taxable income, as defined by the IRC, each year.
 Depending on the level of taxable income earned in a tax year, we may choose to carry forward taxable income in excess of current year distributions into the next year and pay a 4% excise tax on such income.
 Any such carryover taxable income must be distributed through a dividend declared prior to filing the final tax return related to the year that generated such taxable income.
 Investment company taxable income generally differs from net income for financial reporting purposes due to temporary and permanent differences in the recognition of income and expenses.
-Investment company taxable income until they are realized.
+Investment company taxable income generally excludes net unrealized appreciation or depreciation, as investment gains and losses are not included in investment company taxable income until they are realized.